d-wasserman/study-line-editor/README.md

 * Feature Line Corridor Assembly - will add corridor ids to an output line network for all lines that are parallel within a tolerance and spatially connected/contiguous.

-* Feature Line Role - Will extend a polyline based on the sampling of the line near its end points.
+* Feature Line Roll - Will extend a polyline based on the sampling of the line near its end points.

 In depth descriptions, are provided below.